-In Amanda Ripley’s book, “The Unthinkable: Who Survives When Disaster Strikes - and Why,” is an outstanding account of real life scenarios of people’s struggle to survive different disasters.
+In Amanda Ripley’s book, “The Unthinkable: Who Survives When Disaster Strikes – and Why,” is an outstanding account of real-life scenarios of people’s struggle to survive different disasters.
 It also provides psychological reasons why we act the way we do in these situations.
 The author discusses that during any type of disaster, a person travels through three phases: denial, deliberation, and the decisive moment.
 Reality is full of unforeseen events.
 The end result of these unforeseen events depends on the choices the person makes during the three phases after the disaster occurs.

 #1: Take Responsibility For Your Own Survival

 In a disaster situation, the use of denial can be a good yet dangerous survival technique.
 Studies have shown that in a disaster situation, people become bizarrely courteous.
 Perhaps, it is because they are not wanting to look like they are “jumping the gun” as far as trying to run out first.
-In a disaster, many are passive, and wait around because they do not know where to go, what to do.
+In a disaster, many are passive and wait around because they do not know where to go, what to do.
 It could also be that they never imagined they would be in this situation and cannot even fathom how to escape it.
 It is a fact that fear distorts our behavior.
-Fear is the most dangerous role to play when in a middle of a disaster.
+Fear is the most dangerous role to play when in the middle of a disaster.

 #2: Solely Relying on Someone Else To Save You Is Foolish and Naive

 Emergency responders, city officials, police and fire departments are collectively present to protect the community.
 It is only logical to believe that each emergency responders will, in some way be going through a disaster cycle of their own.
 Coupled with them trying to do their job and risk their lives, they cannot possibly respond to every victim’s need at the same time.
-The sooner a person in the disaster realizes that, the faster they can begin to take responsibility for their own survival.
+The sooner a person in the disaster realizes that the faster they can begin to take responsibility for their own survival.
 To take control over their well being and safety, they need to wake up out of the denial phase and begin formulating a plan of action.
 Try and calm down and use your senses to help you.

 (Please understand that I am in no way implying that it is every man for himself.
 But help the emergency responders by getting out of danger so they do not have to risk their lives to save you.)